 We have also validated that a new design concept for the grid pack will reduce arcing and allowed us to apply full voltage during a recent test.
 A 3rd party engineering firm with proper experience and three-dimensional modeling software was engaged.
 A design review has been completed and final drawings have been received.
-Drawings had been sent to our vendors for review and pending no issues the ordering process for prototype parts, for fit and electrical testing, should commence at some point during fiscal year 2022.
+Drawings were sent to our vendors for review for fit and electrical testing, which commenced during fiscal year 2022.